appbaseio/Docs/content/docs/search/reactivesearch-api/reference.md

 ### index

-The `index` property can be used to specify the `index` for a particular query.
-It is suitable for use cases where you want to fetch documents from multiple indices in a single request.
-The default value would be similar to the `index` property defined in the URL.
+The `index` property can be used to explicitly specify an `index` for a particular query.
+It is suitable for use-cases where you want to fetch results from more than one index in a single ReactiveSearch API request.
+The default value for the index is set to the `index` path variable defined in the URL.

 | Type     | Applicable on query of type | Required |
 | -------- | --------------------------- | -------- |
 | `string` | `all`                       | false    |

-For example, the following request has two queries.
-The first query has no `index` property defined so it would use the `my-index` index to retrieve the documents rather but the second query would use the `optimized-facet-index` index to get documents.
+Let's take this example to see how this works:

 ```
 URL: /my-index/_reactivesearch.v3

 Body:
-[
 {
+	"query": [
+	  {
 		 "id": "search",
 		 "type": "search",
 		 ...
 	  },
 	  {
 		 "id": "facet",
 		 "type": "term",
 		 "index": "optimized-facet-index"
 	  }
 	]
+}
 ```

+Here, the first query uses the `my-index` index to query against, as specified in the request URL.
+However, the second query will use the `optimized-facet-index` index as specified by the `index` key in it.

 ### size

 To set the number of results to be returned by a query.